GS&WR Class 351: Design and rebuilds

 For unknown reasons, for four locomotives of the 249 class built in 1912 were based on the 351 class and the reverted to the use of a round-topped firebox.
 There was an attempt to use "Phoenix" type superheater in an elongated smokebox in two of the locomotives but this was removed relatively soon after introduction.

-Richard Maunsell was promoted to Locomotive Superintendent on Coey's retirement and ordered two batches of four class 257 locomotives which were a development of the 249 class with Schmodt superheaters, and piston valves with a Belaire firebox.
+Richard Maunsell was promoted to Locomotive Superintendent on Coey's retirement and ordered two batches of four class 257 locomotives which were a development of the 249 class with Schmidt superheaters, and piston valves with a Belaire firebox.
 The final batch was actually introduced under Maunsell's successor E. A. Watson.

 The locomotives of classes 249, 257 and 351 were to have various rebuilds and boiler switches throughout their lives to end of steam in Ireland in the 1950s and 60s, most notably with classes 249 and 351 acquiring superheated boilers and being commonly designated the 351/9 class, with the class 257 being designated J4.